 This page provides basic information about the logs in Logging and about their structure.

-Logging receives, indexes, and stores log entries from many sources, including Google Cloud Platform, Amazon Web Services (AWS), VM instances running the Logging fluentd agent, and user applications.
+Logging receives, indexes, and stores log entries from many sources, including Google Cloud, Amazon Web Services (AWS), VM instances running the Logging fluentd agent, and user applications.

 All log entries in Logging are represented using a single data